visum/bit-box/README.md

 The BitBox is programmed by adding modules to the stage and connecting them to form networks.

 `EventSource`s make things happen by broadcasting events to connected `EventTarget`s.
-An `EventTarget` could be a drum machine, an arpeggiator, or a module that listens to the Web MIDI API or the computer's keyboard and emits events into the module network.
+An `EventSource` could be a drum machine, an arpeggiator, or a module that listens to the Web MIDI API or the computer's keyboard and emits events into the module network.
 And `EventTarget` recieves events and acts on them by generating audio or firing other, modified events (a transposer, for example).

 `AudioSource` modules supply audio to `AudioTarget` modules.
 They can either generate the audio themselves, or modify audio that they recieved.
 In order to be heard from the computer speakers, an audio network must terminate at the _AudioDestination_, an `AudioTarget` module that is built-in to the stage.